SyncfusionExamples/getting-started-with-the-vue-speed-dial-component/README.md

 # getting-started-with-the-vue-speed-dial-component
 The [Vue Speed Dial](https://www.syncfusion.com/vue-components/vue-speed-dial?utm_source=github&utm_medium=listing&utm_campaign=vue-speed-dial-github-samples) component is an extension of the Vue Floating Action Button that displays a list of action buttons when clicked.
 A quick start Vue project that shows how to add the Vue Speed Dial component to a Vue application.
 It shows how to integrate the speed dial into the vue grid.
 It also shows how to customize the position, direction and display mode of the speed dial.

+## Project prerequisites

+Make sure that you have the latest versions of Vue, Node, Vue class component, and Visual Studio Code in your machine before starting to work on this project.

+### How to run this application?

+To run this application, you need to clone the `getting-started-with-the-vue-date-speed-dial` repository and then open it in Visual Studio Code.
+Now, simply install all the necessary react packages into your current project using the `npm install` command and run your project using the `npm run serve` command.

 ## Features and Benefits

 ### Display modes